StackVista/stackstate-docs/setup/agent/kubernetes.md

 * The Checks Agent is also useful to run checks that do not need to run on a specific node and monitor non-containerized workloads such as:
   * Out-of-cluster datastores and endpoints \(for example, RDS or CloudSQL\).
   * Load-balanced cluster services \(for example, Kubernetes services\).

+## Cluster Agent

+StackState Cluster Agent is deployed as a Deployment.
+There is one instance for the entire cluster:

+* Topology and events data for all resources in the cluster are retrieved from the Kubernetes API
+* Control plane metrics are retrieved from the Kubernetes or OpenShift API

+Cluster checks configured here are run by the deployed [StackState Checks Agent](kubernetes.md#checks-agent) pod.

 # Setup